“Ooh, I’ve always wanted a wall mural in my son’s room, but we can’t afford it.”

 BTW, sorry in advance for all the farm sounds.

 First of all, I have a two-year-old, so my brain is wired to talk in animal.

 Second, I’m trying to stick to a farm theme in this article.
 I seem to be painting a load of boy’s wall murals these days.
 Farms and tractors seem like the perfect boys bedroom ideas to talk about (or playroom ideas too!).

 Anyway, back to wallpaper murals…

-You get a complete wall – every square inch covered…every minute detail…every tiny brushstroke…a huge statement piece – starting from around a couple hundred bucks (see sample pricing below).
+You get a complete wall – every square inch covered…every minute detail…every tiny brushstroke…a huge statement piece – starting from around a few hundred bucks.

 Do you know…to have me hand-paint a mural in the same size and in as much detail as these wallpaper murals ~ it would cost at least $2000!

 Plus, you’re still supporting artists who are amazing at their crafts ~ which makes YOU amazing too!

 Whoa!
 Slam on the brakes (you say)!
 “Wallpaper is a B@#$% to remove.
 No thanks!”